svenvc/blog/2025-09-15-elixir-google-authenticator.md

 7
 ```

 This is weird, right ?
-Elixir’s equal sign is actually not just an assignment operator, but a match operator.
+Elixir’s equal sign is actually not just an _assignment_ operator, but a _match_ operator as well.
 Here the left hand side should be read as a template that should match the right hand side.
 The template consists of a binary with 19 bytes that we are not interested in (hence the underscore), then 4 bits that we are not interested in, and finally the last nibble that we are interested in as `offset`.

 ```console
 iex(9)> <<_::binary-size(offset), _::1, selection::integer-size(31), _::binary>> = hmac